National Basketball League (Australia): NBL Ignite Cup

-NBL Cup
+NBL Cup (defunct)

 In the 2020–21 season, the NBL introduced the NBL Cup which is a 36-game mid-season competition.
 Each game would contribute to each team's regular season record.
 In the 2021–22 season, the NBL returned to their normal format of 28 games.
 In May 2023, the league raised the potential for a return of a cup tournament with a Magic Round-style basketball event.
 A mid-season tournament was raised again by the league in January 2025 following the success of the NBA Cup.

 Current clubs

-The NBL was founded in 1979 with ten clubs.
+The NBL began play in 1979 with ten clubs.
 Due to club expansions, reductions, and relocations, many of the clubs either changed or ceased to exist.
 There are currently ten clubs; nine clubs in Australia and one club in New Zealand.
 The clubs are located in Adelaide, Auckland, Brisbane, Cairns, Hobart, Melbourne, Perth, Sydney, and Wollongong.
 The Brisbane Bullets and the Illawarra Hawks are the oldest clubs in the league, with both clubs being established in 1979.
 The Hawks are the only club which has participated in every NBL season since the inaugural season in 1979.